RobotsFTW/APOD_Hook/README.md

 ```

 TODO:
-- [ ] Rewrite using functions so there is less repeated code
+- [x] Rewrite using functions so there is less repeated code
+- [ ] Add mars Insight weather to the message